Northern Italy in Winter: The Towns That Still Feel Alive

 restaurant in Chiavenna.jpg

-Chiavenna feels practical in a way that’s comforting in winter.
-It’s a town shaped by geography, not trends, and that shows in how people move through it once the cold sets in.
-Mornings start slowly, the air feels sharper than in the lowlands, and by late afternoon the town naturally begins to fold in on itself.
+Chiavenna feels practical in a way that becomes more noticeable in winter.
+It’s a town shaped by its position in the valley rather than anything designed for visitors, and that shows in how the days are once the cold sets in.
+Mornings take their time.
+The air feels sharper here than in the lowlands around Como or Milan, and by late afternoon you can feel the temperature drop quickly as the light disappears behind the mountains.

 Where to stay in Chaivenna